guidoferreyra/ShowNextFont/README.md

 Open two fonts and activate the plugin via **View>Show Next Font** menu item.
 The ammount of masters of the fonts should be the same, in case of difference the plugin shows the first master only.

-To sync edit view bwetween fonts, right-click when editing a glyph and choose "Sync edit views".
+Under the right click menu you can find a menu item to swap next font view between outline and fill mode.

+Also under the same menu you can sync edit views across open fonts via the "Sync edit views" item.

 ![](screen-nextfont2.png)

 ### Installation:

-Download the plugin, open it and restart glyphs.
-For better update handling install the script via the **Window > Plugin Manager** inside Glyphs App.
+For better update handling install the plugin via the **Window > Plugin Manager** inside Glyphs App and restart the app.

 ### Note:
 This plugin was inspired by the Show Next Master plugin from Mark Frömberg (mirque.de).